liuguangxi/fractusist/src/iterative/fibonacci.typ

 //                default is true, false is not skip the last symbol
 //     step-size: step size (in pt), optional
 //     start-dir: starting direction (0: right, 1:up, 2:left, 3: down), optional
+//     padding: spacing around the content (in pt), optional
 //     stroke: how to stroke the curve, optional
 //
 // Returns: